YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 With its association to hair, skin, nails and cosmetics, it’s understandable that many guys out there think collagen is just for women.
 Well… think again.

 It`s a common misperception that women use collagen more than men.
 Whilst collagen is usually associated with glowing skin, hair, nails or getting a youthful complexion, it also has numerous health benefits throughout your body particularly in places like your muscles, joints and even digestion.
-Collagen is useful in muscle recovery and fighting off anti-aging signs such as hair thinning, achy joints and low energy.
-The benefits for men include:
+There have been some impressive clinical studies that show that supplementing our diet with ingestible collagen may stimulate the body into producing collagen on its own and can help:

 As we age, collagen levels decrease, by adding collagen into your diet, it’s super easy to boost your levels and reap the benefits.